brycie-boy/The_Cosmos/The ultimate aim of spiritual practice is complete liberation.md

 ## The ultimate aim of spiritual practice is complete liberation  # 🧠

 A blissful heavenly rebirth is not the final goal of spiritual practice.
 At best it is only a temporary waystation.
-All conditioned states of existance within [[Samsara]] are transitory, unreliable, and bound up with pain.
-Thus the ultimate aim of spiritual practice is liberation, that is total release from [[Samsara]].
-What lies beyond the [[Samsara]] is the uncondioned state called [[Nibbana]].
+All conditioned states of existance within [[samsara]] are transitory, unreliable, and bound up with pain.
+Thus the ultimate aim of spiritual practice is complete release from [[Samsara]].
+What lies beyond [[Samsara]] is the uncondioned state called [[Nibbana]].

 ___